weebney/tachyon/readme.md

 - [You](https://en.wikipedia.org/wiki/You_(Time_Person_of_the_Year)) (the reader) for your support, contribution, and time; I'm glad this project has been beneficial to you
 - [Alexandre Dieulot](https://dieulot.fr/), creator of [instant.page](https://instant.page/) which undoubtedly paved the way for Tachyon
-- [Jordan Sissel](https://github.com/jordansissel) for reminding us what attitude we should approach free and open software with
 - [frontendfoc.us](https://frontendfoc.us/) for the completely unexpected [positive press](https://frontendfoc.us/issues/582) while this project was still in its infancy

 ![Star History Chart](https://api.star-history.com/svg?repos=weebney/tachyon&type=Date)